 The foundation relations team with the Office of University Development does maintain a list of “Managed Foundations” that must be granted solicitation clearance by the director of foundation relations or the prospect manager before any ask is made.
 This group consists of selected key foundations that:

 - Will consider only one request in a given period of time

 - Are capable of making a gift of $1 million or more

-- Have interest in multiple units within the University
+- Have interest in multiple SCCUs within the university

-In order to assist faculty and staff in understanding the deep relationships with specific foundations and prospects, the Foundation Relations team maintains a secure website that contains key information that is useful in building relationships with the foundations.
-The site is available to all faculty and staff and encourages the active building of relationships between faculty, staff, and foundations.
+In order to assist faculty and staff in understanding the deep relationships with specific foundations and prospects, the foundation relations team within the Office of University development maintains a secure website that contains key information that is useful in building relationships with foundations.
+The site is available to all faculty and staff, and encourages the active building of relationships between faculty, staff, and foundations.

-Successful fundraising requires shared information, open communication, and cooperative participation by all concerned.
-The prospect coordination system can help us meet these criteria as well as serve as a stimulus to vigorous additional activity among University faculty, staff, volunteers, and prospective donors.
+Successful fundraising requires shared information, open communication, and cooperative participation by all concerned parties.
+The prospect coordination system can help us meet these criteria as well as serve as a stimulus to vigorous additional activity among university faculty, staff, volunteers, and prospective donors.

-The system does not eliminate all conflicts among proposed solicitation efforts, but rather serves as a means for managing and sharing information about the University’s most significant prospective donors for the acquisition of voluntary private support.
-In its best form, prospect coordination can provide an arena for the constructive give-and-take that is essential to maximizing the returns to all units, which participate in the fundraising efforts of the University.
+The system does not eliminate all conflicts among proposed engagement and solicitation efforts, but rather serves as a means for managing and sharing information about the university’s most significant prospective donors for the acquisition of voluntary private support.
+In its best form, prospect coordination can provide an arena for the constructive give-and-take that is essential to respectfully engaging and stewarding our donors around their interests and passions while also maximizing the returns to all SCCUs that participate in the fundraising efforts of the university.